Ellen Dannin

-Ellen Dannin is an American professor who has taught and written primarily about American and New Zealand labor and employment law.
-She also writes about privatization of government services and public infrastructure.
-Her most recent law school position was as the Fannie Weiss Distinguished Faculty Scholar and professor of law at Penn State Dickinson School of Law.
+Ellen Dannin (1951 - November 6, 2023) was an American professor who taught and wrote primarily about American and New Zealand labor and employment law.
+She also wrote about privatization of government services and public infrastructure.
+Her last law school position was as the Fannie Weiss Distinguished Faculty Scholar and professor of law at Penn State Dickinson School of Law.

 Early life and education

 Dannin was born in Flint, Michigan in 1951.
 The family moved to Frankfort, Indiana after her father, Arthur Dannin, finished his residency in Osteopathy.
 Her parents were divorced in 1957, and her mother Jean Dannin moved their three children to St. Paris, Ohio.